CDW stored procedures

 - No object-oriented extension.

-- Data Analytics Studio (DAS) and Hue do not support HPL/SQL.
+- Data Analytics Studio (DAS) does not support HPL/SQL.